arp6333/ScheduledTask/README.md

 **Instructions**

+Any places in the script that you see "--text--" is text to be replaced.
+These include the path to the script you want to call
+(--ScriptToRun--) and the name of the scheduled task to create (--TaskName--) (see below for help with modifications).
+There is also
+--TaskNameHere-- at '$Trigger.Subscription' if you choose to create an Automatic task which will be the task that you want to wait to finish before you run your task.

 Using an Administator PowerShell:
 1. Run "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" to allow the script to run for this session
 2. Run the file "./Script.ps1"